 For creating an online course/membership site, Kajabi vs ClickFunnels have very stark differences between them, and there’s a clear winner here.

-As mentioned previously, Kajabi is specifically targeted towards people who want to create online courses and membership sites.
+As mentioned previously, Kajabi is specifically targeted towards people who want to create online courses and memberships.
 So it offers a lot of useful features that you won’t find in ClickFunnels.

 To start with, the process of course creation in Kajabi is pretty straightforward.
 Once you create a new “Product”, you can easily structure it into “Categories” (modules) and “Posts” (lessons), and then you can easily add content to them.